Updated on June 3, 2021

 More than half of candidates say employee benefits are an important consideration before accepting a job, and paid time off is a big part of the total package.
 In fact, 53 percent of employees who get paid time off would leave for more at another company.
 While everyone can benefit from time away from work to recharge, some candidates from underrepresented groups may be specifically looking for this benefit for various reasons.
-If diversity and inclusion are key initiatives at your organization, read on to learn how you may attract and retain a more diverse workforce by offering a generous paid time off policy.
+If diversity, equity, and inclusion (DEI) are key initiatives at your organization, read on to learn how you may attract and retain a more diverse workforce by offering a generous paid time off policy.

 But first, what constitutes ample time off?

 The definition of a generous paid time off policy can vary depending on things like location, industry, and seniority.
 To build a strong policy, take stock of the total compensation package your competitors are offering, and how paid time off fits into that.
 On average, a full-time employee gets 11 days off after a year, 15 days off after 5 years, 18 days off after 10 years, and 21 days off after 20 years.
-Many companies offer unlimited paid time off instead, or get creative with things like floating holidays, sabbaticals, and Summer Fridays.
+Many companies offer unlimited paid time off instead or get creative with things like floating holidays, sabbaticals, and Summer Fridays.
 In addition, benefits like flexible hours or work from home arrangements may be offered instead of more vacation time or a higher salary.
 Remember, it’s the total compensation package that matters.
 Build your time off policy, and total compensation strategy, around what works best for your company, your workforce, and the people you want to attract.

 Who may benefit most from ample paid time off?